-The Fund's mandate is to invest in Australian listed equities focusing on core competencies in the resource and industrial sectors in accordance with the provisions of the Fund's Constitution.
-The objective of the Fund is to produce absolute returns and capital growth for unitholders over a 3 - 5 year investment horizon.
+The Fund's mandate is to invest primarily in Australian listed equities focusing on core competencies in the resource and industrial sectors in accordance with the provisions of the Fund's Constitution.
+The Fund may also invest in foreign listed stocks and equities in unlisted Australian and foreign companies.
+The objective of the Fund is to produce absolute returns and capital growth for unitholders over a 5 year investment horizon.